Frequently asked questions

 An extraordinary inspection serves to clarify suspicious facts or irregularities as well as to gain additional knowledge in the case of detected breaches, if the level of knowledge does not already prove to be sufficient on the basis of the information from an ordinary inspection. (§53 para.
 1 of the Regulations).

-To conduct an extraordinary inspection, an independent investigator may be appointed who acts on behalf of the board and reports his findings in writing to the executive committee or the board delegation of SRO PolyReg.
-As a rule, the costs of the extraordinary inspection are to be borne by the member (§53 paras.
+To conduct an extraordinary inspection (UB), an independent investigator may be appointed who acts on behalf of the board and reports his findings in writing to the executive committee or the board delegation of SRO PolyReg.
+The costs of the extraordinary audit are to be borne by the member (§53 paras.
 1 and 4 of the Regulations).

-The independent investigator shall take evidence on file and prepare a written report on his findings.
+The UB shall take evidence on file and prepare a written report on his findings.
 He may combine his report with a request for sanction.
 The member concerned shall assist the independent investigator and grant him/her any necessary access (§53 paras.
 2 and 3 of the Regulations).

 Based on the findings obtained in this way, the board shall decide on the elevation of any sanction proceedings.